Role & Responsibilities

 The goal of the Nominations Committee is to ensure that all elections and voting follows the five principles of Impartiality/Independence, Transparency, Integrity, Competence and Fairness.

 Members & Composition

 As per Article V, Section 1 (g) the Committee is made up of 3 members.
 The Full-Time Officers are ex-officio, non-voting members of the Committee (see Constitution IV, Section 2).

-Membership on the Committee is determined by the Annual General Elections.
+Membership on the Committee is determined by the Biennial General Elections.

 A Committee member who does not uphold their responsibilities or misses a significant number of meetings without a reasonable explanation may be asked by the Executive Board to resign from the Committee.
 If the member refuses to resign, recall action may be taken to remove the member from the Committee (see Article VI, Sections 3 and 4).
 With respect to the appointed Elections Committee, a Committee member who does not uphold their responsibilities without a reasonable explanation may be asked by the Executive Board to resign from the Committee.
 If the member refuses to resign, deappointment action may be taken to remove the member from the Committee (see Article VI, Sections 3 and 4).

-The Chair of the Committee, and co-Chair alternate, will be a member of the Executive Board, elected annually by the Committee (see Constitution Article V, Section 2 a).
-The Co-Chair alternate will act as Chair in the absence of the Chair.
+The Chair of the Committee, and Vice-Chair, will be a member of the Executive Board, elected biennially (every two years) by the Committee (see Constitution Article V, Section 2 a).
+The Vice-Chair will act as Chair in the absence of the Chair.